What is the enrollment process?

 Will the virtual class have a live teacher?

 No, the teacher is not teaching live every day.
-The student can work on the assignments throughout the week at their own pace (although 1 assignment a day is suggested).
-The teacher will be available by email.
+The student can work on the assignments throughout the week at their own pace (although 1-2 assignments a day is suggested).
+The teacher will be available by email or by phone.
+There area several online recorded videos that are available to the student in the ‘Instruction’ aspect of each MOD.

 More questions?
-Click on the ‘Contact Us’ link and get in touch with our Virtual School Director, Danielle Sanders.
+Feel free to get in touch with our Virtual School Director, Danielle Sanders: email@example.com; 717-360-2947